Distributed Optimization for Traffic Light Control and Connected Automated Vehicle Coordination in Mixed-Traffic Intersections: Problem Formulation

 \begin{definition} (Nodes) Let \node{n} and the notation $n=l\otimes m$ to denote that \node{n} is the conflict point between \lane{l} and \lane{m}.
 Let $\phi_l^n$ and $\phi_m^n$ be the positions of \node{n} along \lane{l} and \lane{m}, respectively. \end{definition}

-\begin{definition} (Vehicles): Let a tuple $(i,l)$ be the index of the $i$-th vehicle traveling in \lane{l}.
+\begin{definition} (Vehicles) Let a tuple $(i,l)$ be the index of the $i$-th vehicle traveling in \lane{l}.
 For each \lane{l}, let $\CCC_l(k)$ and $\HHH_l(k)$ be set of CAVs and HDVs in \lane{l} at any time step $k$. \end{definition}

-We formulate a joint optimization problem for TLCs and CAVs at every sample time step and implement it in a receding horizon manner.
-Let $k_0$ be the current time step, $H$ be the control horizon, $\III = \{k_0, \dots, k_0+H-1\}$ be the set of time steps in the next control horizon, and $\Delta T$ be the sample time.
-At each time step $k$, let $s_l(k) \in \{0, 1\}$ be the traffic light state of \lane{l}, $l \in \LLL$, where $s_l(k) = 0$ if the traffic light is red and $s_l(k) = 1$ if the traffic light is green.
-In our optimization problem, we consider at most one traffic light switch for each lane over the control horizon.
-Let $\kappa_{l} \in \{1, \dots, H+2\}$ so that the traffic light switches at $k_0+\kappa_{l}$, where $\kappa_{l} = H+2$ implies that the traffic light does not switch over the next control horizon.
+\hilitediff{We formulate a joint optimization problem for TLCs and CAVs and implement it in a receding horizon framework to ensure robustness against the uncertainty caused by HDVs.} Let $k_0$ be the current time step, $H$ be the control horizon, $\III = \{k_0+1, \dots, k_0+H\}$ be the set of time steps in the next control horizon, and $\Delta T$ be the sample time.
+In our optimization problem, we consider at most one traffic light switch for each lane over the control horizon. \hilitediff{Let $\kappa_{l} \in \{1, \dots, H+1\}$ so that the traffic light switches at $k_0+\kappa_{l}$.
+If $\kappa_l = 1$, the traffic light switches at the next time step, while if $\kappa_l = H$, the traffic light switches at the last time step of the control horizon, and $\kappa_l = H+1$ means that the traffic light does not switch over the next control horizon.} At each time step $k$, let $s_l(k) \in \{0, 1\}$ be the traffic light state of \lane{l}, $l \in \LLL$, where $s_l(k) = 0$ if the traffic light is red and $s_l(k) = 1$ if the traffic light is green.
 The traffic light states can be modeled as follows,

 for all $k \in \III$.
 In addition, we impose a constraint for the minimum and maximum time gaps between traffic light switches.
 Let $\bar{k}_l$ be the time of the last traffic light switch of \lane{l}, $\delta_{\min} \in \RRplus$ and $\delta_{\max} \in \RRplus$ be the minimum and maximum time gaps, respectively.
 As a result, the next switching time must be within $[\delta_{\min}+\bar{k}_l, \delta_{\max}+\bar{k}_l]$.
-Since $\kappa_l \in \{1, \dots, H+2\}$, to guarantee feasibility for $\kappa_l$, the constraints are formulated as follows,
+Since $\kappa_l \in \{1, \dots, H+1\}$, to guarantee feasibility for $\kappa_l$, the constraints are formulated as follows,

 Note that the constraints \eqref{eq:min-swt} can be ignored if all vehicles in \lane{l} are CAVs.